PradeepKumar10321/Java-Crichub/README.md

 # Java-Crichub
-This is a small level mini project done on aiming to learn java concepts using cricket!
+A mini project to learn java concepts